 Objective

-This document objective is to list down the requirement and the logic for the downstream data to CEIR system from System and to specify the CDR file distribution methodology for load balancing.
+This document objective is to list down the requirement and the logic for the downstream data to CEIR system from Mediation System and to specify the CDR file distribution methodology for load balancing.

 CDR Processing

-The following document section explains the desired output from the system for CEIR system.
+The following document section explains the desired output from the Mediation system for CEIR system.

 Requirement

-system is required to the following operations
+Mediation system is required to perform the following operations

-CDR from multiple nodes from an
+CDR from multiple nodes from an Operator and all operator to be provided in the single format

+As a deviation, the format for Smart IMS would be different and explained in Annex A along with the processing logic

 Expected CDR file format

-CEIR team will create a folder on the CEIR signaling server in following nomenclature when the files are uploaded by Sterlite System.
-Therefore, the mechanism would be push where file is pushed to CEIR as .
+CEIR team will create a folder on the CEIR signaling server in following nomenclature when the files are uploaded by Sterlite Mediation System.
+Therefore, the mechanism would be push where file is pushed to CEIR as and when created on mediation system.

-/ <operator name> / <source type>/ files.
+Mediation / <operator name> / <source type>/ files.

-Source type
+Source type would be as per table below

-will share all the fields as input.
+Mediation will share all the 5 fields as input.

-File Name Convention
+File Name Convention : The file name as received from operator would be shared with CEIR.

 Header: The file is expected to have valid pre-defined column names.
 If the column names are not proper, the process reading the file will throw an error.